Newfies/DiscordJSExpress/README.md

 ## Updates
  - Fully Functions!
  - Added /update <string> command that will change what is displayed on home.ejs
- - Allowed for code injection with the Discord bot

-     > If you want to treat the user input as plain text only update the line on views/home.ejs to

-     ```html
-     <%= siteMessage %>
-     ```

 ## Plans
  - Redesign